ahmdriyo/ahmdriyo/README.md

 - 🖥️ Passionate Web Developer and Freelancer
 - 🧑‍💻 Currently building **MahaKreatif Studio** as part of the Wirausaha Merdeka program
 - 🚀 Aspiring Web3 and Blockchain Enthusiast
-- 🌏 Dreaming to help **new residents in IKN** with innovative services

 ## 🌱 Currently Learning:
 - **PostgreSQL** to master database design and queries